cicsdev/cics-async-api-redbooks/web-banking/README.md

 ```

 Note that the step-by-step instructions in the CICS Asynchronous API
-Rebooks publication will prompt to add transactions `PTNR`, `GETN`,
+Redbooks publication will prompt to add transactions `PTNR`, `GETN`,
 `ACUR`, and `GETL`.

 A CICS Bundle project, `AsyncRedbooksWebBankingBundle`, is provided in